 “…when I applied for national recruitment this year, they were baffled by my post…that was a bit of a disaster…had an email saying can you explain to us what you do? “ LDFT trainee

-“…because only us and the North East now are doing longitudinal.. it's a minority number… so when they're coming for DCT2 position…, didn't understand what longitudinal was… that causes distress, it causes them (LDFT trainees) upset,

-thinking actually am I going to be treated the same way?”
-Supervisor

 Finance

 Potential earnings did influence trainee decision on training pathways.